jenkinsci/jenkins-automation-operator/README.md

 ## Problem statement and goals

-The main reason why we decided to write the **jenkins-operator** is the fact that we faced a lot of problems with standard Jenkins deployment.
+The main reason why we decided to implement the **Jenkins Operator** is the fact that we faced a lot of problems with standard Jenkins deployment.
 We want to make Jenkins more robust, suitable for dynamic and multi-tenant environments.

 Some of the problems we want to solve: